sarahcarey/sarahcarey.github.io/index.md

 ![Sarah](/Images/sarahcarey.jpg)

 Sarah Carey is a PhD Candidate in [Stuart McDaniel's](https://mcdaniellab.biology.ufl.edu/) lab at the University of Florida.
-Her dissertation research is focused on comparative genomics, transcriptomics, and the evolution of sex chromosomes in [bryophytes](https://en.wikipedia.org/wiki/Bryophyte).
-See more about Sarah's research [here](./research.html).<br/>
+Her dissertation research is focused on comparative genomics, transcriptomics, and the evolution of sex chromosomes in [bryophytes](https://en.wikipedia.org/wiki/Bryophyte).<br/>

+**See more about Sarah's research [here](./research.html).<br/>**

 **Email:** sarah.carey@ufl.edu<br/>